mozilla-services/cjms/README.md

 PRs should be squash merged into the release branch.

 Release branch should be merged with a merge commit into main.

+TODO: document how to expose logs during tests
+TODO: document use of RUST_LOG environment variable